prettier/eslint-config-prettier/README.md

 "use strict";

 // Prettier does not want spaces before the parentheses, but
-// eslint-config-foobar wants one. console.log ();
+// some-foobar-config wants one. console.log();
 ```

 `test-lint/foobar.js` must fail when used with eslint-plugin-foobar and
 eslint-plugin-prettier at the same time – until `"prettier/foobar"` is added to
 the "extends" property of an ESLint config.
+The file should be formatted
+according to Prettier, and that formatting should disagree with the plugin.

 Finally, you need to mention the plugin in several places: